swieja/repo-find/README.md

 `-q/--query` - search query

-`-f/--filename` - path and filename where results will be stored
+`-f/--filename` - path where results will be stored

 `-s/--size` - filter repos bigger than given size in bytes

+`-d/--docker` - filter repos with docker support